 Once your article has been accepted and sent to our production department, it is entered into our Central Article Tracking System (CATS).
-It will then be copy-edited and typeset before it is sent to you as a proof.
-When your proofs arrive, please read the instructions and check them carefully.
+You will receive an email notification when your proof is ready for review.
+When this notification arrives, please read the instructions carefully as some journals use CATS for proofing and others use an online correction tool (OCT).

 Please contact your production editor if you have any queries about your proofs.